+I (candidate),

+a candidate for the (council/LT etc.):

+(issue/ward/position):

-I (candidate), a candidate for the (council/DHB/L (issue/ward/position): appoint (full name): to act as scrutineer at the following (issue/ward/position): appoint (full name): appoint (full name): g election processes (delete a ny not applicable): 5 , 1.
-Scrutiny of the roll 2.
+appoint (full name):

+to act as scrutineer at the follo wing election processes (delete ar y not applicable):

+1. Scrutiny of the roll 2.
 Preliminary Count 3.
 Official Count 4.
+Recount

+Signed: (candidate)

-Recount Signed: (candidate) Notes for candidates: the second the second to the second second officer policies they 24 hours 1. (the close of voting (i = h, 12) A copy of this letter of appointmen Friday 11 October 2019). it must be given to the electoral omcer no later than 24 hours before e the close of voting (i.e. by 12 noon 2.
-Scrutineers should carry this letter at all times when undertaking th neir scrutineering duties.
-3. At any of the election processes or ly one scrutineer for each candio date may be present at any one time 2.
+Notes for candidates:

+1. A copy of this letter of appoint Friday 7 October 2022). ment must be given to the electoral o fficer no later than 24 hours before t he close of voting (i.e. by 12 noon

+2. Scrutineers should carry this le etter at all times when undertaking the eir scrutineering duties.

+3. At any of the election processes only one scrutineer for each candidate may be present at any one time.

-6. Election Offences
+Appendix 6 Ngā Hēanga Pōtitanga Election Offences